-The #1 Habit That Transforms Sleep (and Energy)
+The #1 Habit That Transforms Sleep and Energy

 Lower your heart rate before sleep.

-How to check it:
+How to Check It

 If you wear a tracker like Oura, Whoop, or Apple Watch, check your heart rate right before you fall asleep.
+If you don’t, count your pulse for 15 seconds and multiply by four.

 A strong target is around 50 beats per minute.
 That’s typical of people who are aerobically fit and recover well.
+If yours is higher, don’t stress — you can make quick improvements by adjusting a few habits.

-+ Adds 5 bpm, High room or body temp
+High room or body temperature+5 bpm

 • Finish eating three to four hours before sleep